-- 1. On the MBG main page, click SIP trunking. - Click / beside an existing trunk. - 3.
+- 1. On the MBG main page, click SIP trunking. - 2.
+Click / beside an existing trunk. - 3.
 In the Routing rules section of the screen, locate the rule you wish to edit.
 Use the following screen tools to sort through the list: - Rules per page: Specify the number of rules displayed on the page, from 10 to 1000. - Jump to page: If there are multiple pages of rules, select the page you wish to view. - 4.
-After locating the rule you wish to edit, you can do the following: - To modify the rule parameters, select and change any of the following: Match, Rule, Primary, Secondary, Description. - To move the rule up the list, click 1.

-- To delete the rule, click ... - 5.
-Click Save.
+After locating the rule you wish to edit, you can do the following: - To modify the rule parameters, select and change any of the following: Match, Rule, Primary, Secondary, Description. - To move the rule up the list, click . - To move the rule down the list, click +. - To delete the rule, click ■. - Click Save.

-DID Routing Rule Format
+5.5.4 DID Routing Rule Format

-The routing rule format is a case-sensitive string of 0-9, +, -, \, \, N, or X characters.
+The routing rule format is a case-sensitive string of 0-9, +, -, , , N, or X characters.
 In effect, you are programming a "mask" to apply to the username in the SIP request to check for a match.
 If the SIP request is successfully matched with a routing rule, the call follows the corresponding ICP routing.
 SIP requests with unsuccessful matches continue through the list of rules until a match is found.
 If no rule matches, the call is rejected.